| Quick Facts

-The volleyball matches are held in the arena, a 2,000 seat multi-function room (capacity of 1,320 for volleyball).
+The volleyball matches are held in the arena, a multi-function room that cam accommodate 1,200 spectators for volleyball.
 The spacious room is also used for intramural sports (volleyball, basketball and badminton) and has a stage for lectures or concerts.

 The Student Activities Center added the most prestigious flooring system available before the 2002 season in the UniForce Performance System.